Cirrus Aircraft: 2000s

 On 9 January 2009, Cirrus announced that it would lay off 50 administrative employees and extend the layoff period for 100 of the 500 employees laid off over Christmas 2008.
-Company spokesman Bill King stated that the cuts were necessary or else the company would not survive the current economic crisis.
+Company spokesman Bill King stated that the cuts were necessary or else the company would not survive the 2008 financial crisis.

 In early February 2009, the company's new CEO, Brent Wouters, indicated that the future of the company would likely hinge on the Vision SF50 jet design as production of the piston single-engine SR-series had fallen to 20% of its 2008 rate of 16 aircraft per week.
 Wouters characterized demand for new aircraft as "awful" and added, "We are increasing our focus on the jet, because that is going to be our future engine for growth in my estimation."

 In April 2009, the company announced that it was suspending the Cirrus SRS light sport aircraft project.
 It cited economic conditions, that the aircraft required development, an expanded flight-training strategy and that the LSA rules were expected to change over time to allow LSAs with a broader mission profile.

 On 29 April 2009, the company announced that it was increasing production from the previous 3-4 aircraft per week back to 6 aircraft per week.
 The change was accomplished without recalling any laid-off workers.
 The company stated: "We continue to see very encouraging trends in sales activities and interest from sales prospects domestically and around the world.
 Clearly, this is an upward move and is indicative of a stronger bias toward growth in aircraft orders.
 Though we remain in a very challenging environment, our hope is that this new rate is the first step and initial indicator of what will become a more substantial trend into the second half of the year and beyond."

 On 1 June 2009, the company announced it was recalling 50 workers and boosting production to 8 aircraft per week.